Stereoscopic Universal Perturbations across Different Architectures and Datasets: Limitations

 While we have demonstrated stereoscopic universal perturbations (SUPs) that generalize across network architectures, datasets and domains and showed that deformable convolutions and explicit matching can help mitigate them, there exist limitations on both fronts.
 Despite reaching as high as 87\% in D1-error error on PSMNet, SUPs has a limited effectiveness on AANet and reaches 50\% D1-error -- this is equivalent to half of the perceived scene being corrupted.
 In none of our experiments do the error reach 100\%, meaning that there are still portions of the scene that are reasonably correct.

 We note that such perturbations are not undefendable; we showed that fine-tuning with adversarial data augmentation does mitigate them to some extent, but not fully.
 For example D1-error decreased from 87.72\% to 2.96\% for PSMNet when attacked by the adversary it was trained on, but when attacked by new adversaries, it still has a 35.75\% error.
 While our proposed architecture designs involving deformable convolutions and explicit matching does help, they also do not fully mitigate the attack.
-So there is a long road ahead, but we hope that our findings will be useful towards realizing robustness deep neural networks.